Scille/parsec-cloud/README.rst

   to identify modifications.
 - Cloud provider agnostic.
 Server provides connectors for S3 and swift object storage.
-- Simplified enrolment.
-New user enrolment is simple as sharing a link and a token code.
+- Simplified enrollment.
+New user enrollment is simple as sharing a link and a token code.

 Installation methods